MewsSystems/gitbook-connector-api/operations/vouchercodes.md

 ## Get all voucher codes

 Returns all voucher codes filtered by [Voucher](vouchers.md#voucher) or other filter parameters.
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request